nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/full-text-search/elasticsearch-configure.md

 ![Lucene configuration page](_static/elasticsearch-config-page.png)

 1. Enter the Node endpoint URL that the plugin will use to connect to your Elasticsearch cluster.
+1. Input the index name that will be used for requests to the Elasticsearch server (*nopcommerceproducts* by default)
 1. Enter your Elasticsearch server credentials:
     * **Authentication type**.
 Select the authentication method that will be used to grant access to the Elasticsearch cluster.
     * **Username**.
 This is the username you use with the Basic authentication scheme.